LGN520/farreach-public/ae_instructions.md

 ## 7. AE on Hardware Resource Usage

-- This experiment does NOT need benchmark, as hardware resource usage is fixed after P4 code compilation, which is orthogonal with runtime issues.
+- This experiment does NOT need to run the benchmark, as hardware resource usage is statically allocated after P4 code compilation, which is orthogonal with runtime environments.
 	- **Note: we have already compiled P4 code of all methods (each takes around 3 hours), so you do NOT need to re-compile them again.**
 - Under switch (bf3):
 ```shell